pacodotorg/pacodotorg.github.io/_posts/2016-10-07-more-IT-girls.md

 ---
+layout: post
-published: false
+published: true
+title: More IT Girls!
 ---
-## The more you know
+## The more you know: More IT Girls

 Why encourage girls to go into a science, tech, engineering or math career?
 The U.S. will need more than 1.5 million engineers and computer professionals in the next 10 years.
 Enough "it girls."
 More IT Girls!